Fernandez-Lab-WSU/MarshDeerMortalityEvent/README.md

 # MarshDeerMortalityEvent

 This repository contains the code use for generating the landscape analyses for the paper: "Extraordinary Flood-Related Mortality Event: Insights from Participatory Surveillance on the Endangered Marsh Deer (Blastocerus dichotomus) in Northeast Argentina"

+For a visual step-by-tep guide, visit: https://fernandez-lab-wsu.github.io/MarshDeerMortalityEvent/

+To download the original raster images, visit: